 Fifth

-It’s really pretty easy.
+It is really pretty easy.
 Jack up one wheel and spin it.
 Listen to it.
 If it spins well and has no scraping or grinding noise, go on to the next.
-Every few years, you should also pull a wheel and hub to check the bearings and grease.
-If you have a boat with a trailer that goes in the water, you should check the bearings every season — maybe more often.
+Every couple years, you should also pull a wheel and hub to check the bearings and grease.
+If you have a boat with a trailer that goes in the water, you should check the bearings every season – maybe more often.
 If you travel long distances or on frequent trips, check the bearings more often.

 Finally